Dumitru C. Moruzi: Exile and return

 In 1863, Moruzi was sent to the Lycée Saint-Louis in Paris.
 He probably attended a military academy or the Sorbonne afterwards, returning to Bessarabia in 1869 as a Francophile.
 In 1873, encouraged by his father, he entered service with the marshal of nobility for the Soroca district.
-In 1875, he and his family became in-laws of the Obrenović dynasty which ruled upon the Principality of Serbia: through Constantin Moruzi's intercession, Natalia married Milan I, from 1882 the King of Serbia.
+In 1875, he and his family became in-laws of the Obrenović dynasty which ruled the Principality of Serbia: through Constantin Moruzi's intercession, Natalia married Milan I, from 1882 the King of Serbia.
 At the time, his uncle Alecu was serving in the Romanian Assembly of Deputies, where he sided, albeit conditionally, with the conservative majority.

 From 1877, Dumitru became an interpreter for the diplomatic service of the Russian Empire.
 In this capacity, he accompanied Russian troops onto various battlefields in Rumelia during the Russo-Turkish War of 1877–1878.
 In early 1878, he had moved to Köstence, in Russian-occupied Northern Dobruja.
 He was then sent to undertake diplomatic work in the Romanian capital Bucharest.
 There, in April 1878, he entered a joint commission for analyzing protests by Romanian civilians against Russian troops transiting the country, sitting for over a year until the group was dissolved.
 In December, Domnitor Carol I awarded him the Order of the Star of Romania.
 In addition, he received the Order of the Cross of Takovo from Milan I and the Order of Saint Alexander from Alexander I of Bulgaria.
 Moruzi alienated his parents when he refused to become a diplomat like his half-brother, turning to Romanian nationalism and campaigning for Bessarabia's incorporation into the new Kingdom of Romania.
 He also married, against Constantin's will, to a French governess he met in Bessarabia.
 She gave birth to a son.
 The three left Russia for good and settled in Bucharest, obtaining Romanian citizenship in 1882 or 1883.
 By then, Alexander II of Russia had ordered him stripped of his Russian citizenship and, technically, of his right to inherit.